Intervention for Dyscalculia

-But before you start investing, take the time to understand why and how these tools can help individuals with math disorders.
+Before you start investing, take the time to understand why and how these tools can help individuals with math disorders.

 There is no straightforward treatment for Dyscalculia.
 Educators, parents, and adults need to be taught strategies to help them to be successful in their everyday life.

 I will explain what I think are the best intervention strategies around today to support those who are dealing with Dyscalculia.
 First, let’s define what Dyscalculia is.

 To be sure you understand what Dyscalculia is, it’s a specific learning disability that impacts an individual’s ability to do basic math.
-For example, many people with this math difference have problems with calculations dealing with addition, subtraction, multiplication, and division.
-This difference impacts them in the school setting and eventually the workplace and home life.
+It has been wrongly called number dyslexia.

 Taking a look at this video may help your understanding also.

 Now that you understand what it is, let’s discuss some strategies that will help you to be successful despite the impact of Dyscalculia on your life.
-And although I discuss these interventions from a teacher/parent perspective, adults with Dyscalculia can gleam some helpful tips too.
+And although I discuss these interventions from a teacher/parent perspective, adults with Dyscalculia can glean some helpful tips too.

 5 Best Intervention Strategies For Dyscalculia